cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 I'm serious.
 Masses, mountains...
 I'm telling you.
 I have..."
 She stopped.

-Lasse made a very important hand move: "Lilly, stay on the carpet."
+Lasse made a calming hand move: "Lilly, stay on the carpet."

 "You have...?"
 Sigur asked.
 "What do you got?"
 He slipped over to her.